datx02-19-85/project/README.md

 This repo is used to store all of our smart contracts and test cases.

 ## Current smart contracts:
-Vote - is our first contract to try out different possabilities.
+- Vote - is our first contract to try out different possabilities.
 Read more [here](/documents/vote.md)
+- Voting - a first implementation of voting.
+Read more [here](/documents/voting.md)

 more to come...